 Oracle and Microsoft are collaborating to provide customers low-latency, high-throughput cross-cloud connectivity, which allows them to take advantage of the best features of both clouds.
 Using this cross-cloud connectivity, customers can partition a multitier application to run the database tier on Oracle Cloud Infrastructure and the application and other tiers on Microsoft Azure.
 The experience is similar to running the entire solution stack in a single cloud.

-The following Oracle applications can run in the Oracle Cloud Infrastructure and Azure cross-cloud configuration:
+The following Oracle key applications can run in the Oracle Cloud Infrastructure and Azure cross-cloud configuration:

-This post provides a step-by-step demonstration of how to set up the interconnection between Oracle Cloud and Azure.
+This blog provides a step-by-step demonstration of how to set up the interconnection between Oracle Cloud and Azure.
 In places, it refers to other documentation for detailed background information and detailed steps.

 A VCN is a private network that you set up in Oracle data centers.
 It resembles a traditional network with firewall rules and specific types of communication gateways that you can use.
 A VCN resides in a single Oracle Cloud Infrastructure region and covers a single, contiguous IPv4 CIDR block of your choice.